markus-k/markus-k/README.md

 My name is Markus and I'm a computer engineer.

 #### Technology I work with

-* Programming Languages: 🐍 Python, 🦀 Rust, 🗿 C
+* Programming Languages: 🦀 Rust, 🐍 Python, 🗿 C
 * Linux
-* Microcontrollers like: STM32, ESP32
+* Microcontrollers like: RP2040, STM32, ESP32
+* KiCad

 <!--
 **markus-k/markus-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.